Utkarsh8867/Login-page/README.md

 - **Form Layout**: Centrally aligned with clear and spacious fields.
 - **Buttons**: Contrasting black "Login" button with white text for emphasis.

-## Usability
-The design ensures simplicity and ease of use, making it accessible for users across all devices.